authcrunch/authcrunch.github.io/docs/authenticate/api/40-server-api.md

 # Server API

-The Servicer API allows for programmatic control over the portal’s runtime state and user data.
+The Service API allows for programmatic control over the portal’s runtime state and user data.
 All requests are sent as JSON and require an active, authorized session with the `admin` role.

 These endpoints are designed for system administrators to audit and manage the portal's